caleb-beers/bisect_example/README.md

 6. git bisect reset

-7. Once you have done all the previous steps, you can revert the commit identified to be bad: git revert <bad commit>
+7. Once you have done all the previous steps, you can revert the commit identified to be bad: git revert <commit identified as bad>

 8. Continue to Part II where the tests are automated.